aleksarn12321/talking-arch/about.md

 ## Credits

-thanks to the past maintainers: Kyle and Kelly Prescott Sincere thanks goes out to Chris Brannon, the creator of TalkingArch, and to the following people for submitting valuable feedback regarding the project:
+thanks to the past maintainers: Kyle and Kelly Prescott.
+Also, sincere thanks goes out to Chris Brannon, the creator of TalkingArch, and to the following people for submitting valuable feedback regarding the project:

 * Chuck Hallenbeck
 * Julien Claassen